r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 > Before this, I interned at Poop Corp and worked on a frontend charting display
 > project.
 I studied at Gigachad University and TAed there for three semesters.
 > In general, I really enjoy the process of building things from the ground up,
-> and recently I've starting working on a browser game to play with friends.
+> and recently I've started working on a browser game to play with friends.
 I'm
 > excited about Glorp Corp because [...].

 Now, this is a bit verbose and could probably use more workshopping, but I can